mathewmahoney/stake-web-sdk/README.md

 The naming convention of packages is a combination of `<PACKAGE_TYPE>`, hyphen and `<SPECIAL_DEPENDENCY>` or `<SPECIAL_USAGE>`.
 For example, `components-pixi` is a local package that the package type is "components" and the special dependency is `pixi-svelte`.

 - `config-*`:
-  - [config-lingui](/tree/main/packages/config-lingui): This local package contains reusable configurations of npm package [lingui](https://www.npmjs.com/package/@lingui/core).
+  - [config-lingui](/packages/config-lingui): This local package contains reusable configurations of npm package [lingui](https://www.npmjs.com/package/@lingui/core).
-  - [config-storybook](/tree/main/packages/config-storybook): This local package contains reusable configurations of npm package [storybook](https://www.npmjs.com/package/storybook).
+  - [config-storybook](/packages/config-storybook): This local package contains reusable configurations of npm package [storybook](https://www.npmjs.com/package/storybook).
-  - [config-svelte](/tree/main/packages/config-svelte): This local package contains reusable configurations of npm package [svelte](https://www.npmjs.com/package/svelte).
+  - [config-svelte](/packages/config-svelte): This local package contains reusable configurations of npm package [svelte](https://www.npmjs.com/package/svelte).
-  - [config-ts](/tree/main/packages/config-ts): This local package contains reusable configurations of npm package [typescript](https://www.npmjs.com/package/typescript).
+  - [config-ts](/packages/config-ts): This local package contains reusable configurations of npm package [typescript](https://www.npmjs.com/package/typescript).
-  - [config-vite](/tree/main/packages/config-vite): This local package contains reusable configurations of npm package [vite](https://www.npmjs.com/package/vite).
+  - [config-vite](/packages/config-vite): This local package contains reusable configurations of npm package [vite](https://www.npmjs.com/package/vite).
 - `pixi-*`
-  - [pixi-svelte](/tree/main/packages/pixi-svelte): This local package contains reusable svelte components/functions/types based on [pixijs](https://www.npmjs.com/package/pixi.js) and [svelte](https://www.npmjs.com/package/svelte).
+  - [pixi-svelte](/packages/pixi-svelte): This local package contains reusable svelte components/functions/types based on [pixijs](https://www.npmjs.com/package/pixi.js) and [svelte](https://www.npmjs.com/package/svelte).
     - It creates `stateApp` and `AppContext` as a [svelte-context](https://svelte.dev/docs/svelte/context).
     - It also builds and publishes [pixi-svelte of npm](https://www.npmjs.com/package/pixi-svelte).
-  - [pixi-svelte-storybook](/tree/main/packages/pixi-svelte-storybook): This is a storybook for components in `pixi-svelte`.
+  - [pixi-svelte-storybook](/packages/pixi-svelte-storybook): This is a storybook for components in `pixi-svelte`.
 - `constants-*`:
-  - [constants-shared](/tree/main/packages/constants-shared): This local package contains reusable <mark>global</mark> constants.
+  - [constants-shared](/packages/constants-shared): This local package contains reusable <mark>global</mark> constants.
 - `state-*`:
-  - [state-shared](/tree/main/packages/state-shared): This local package contains reusable <mark>global</mark> [svelte-$state](https://svelte.dev/docs/svelte/$state).
+  - [state-shared](/packages/state-shared): This local package contains reusable <mark>global</mark> [svelte-$state](https://svelte.dev/docs/svelte/$state).
 - `utils-*`:
-  - [utils-book](/tree/main/packages/utils-book): This local package contains reusable functions/types that are related to book and bookEvent.
+  - [utils-book](/packages/utils-book): This local package contains reusable functions/types that are related to book and bookEvent.
-  - [utils-fetcher](/tree/main/packages/utils-fetcher): This local package contains reusable functions/types based on [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+  - [utils-fetcher](/packages/utils-fetcher): This local package contains reusable functions/types based on [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-  - [utils-shared](/tree/main/packages/utils-shared): This local package contains reusable functions/types, except for [lodash](https://www.npmjs.com/package/lodash) and [lingui](https://www.npmjs.com/package/@lingui/core).
+  - [utils-shared](/packages/utils-shared): This local package contains reusable functions/types, except for [lodash](https://www.npmjs.com/package/lodash) and [lingui](https://www.npmjs.com/package/@lingui/core).
-  - [utils-slots](/tree/main/packages/utils-slots): This local package contains reusable functions/types for slots game, for example creating reel and spinning the board.
+  - [utils-slots](/packages/utils-slots): This local package contains reusable functions/types for slots game, for example creating reel and spinning the board.
-  - [utils-sound](/tree/main/packages/utils-sound): This local package contains reusable functions/types based on npm package [howler](https://www.npmjs.com/package/howler) for music and sound effect.
+  - [utils-sound](/packages/utils-sound): This local package contains reusable functions/types based on npm package [howler](https://www.npmjs.com/package/howler) for music and sound effect.
-  - [utils-event-emitter](/tree/main/packages/utils-event-emitter): This local package contains reusable functions/types to achieve our [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming).
+  - [utils-event-emitter](/packages/utils-event-emitter): This local package contains reusable functions/types to achieve our [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming).
     - It creates `eventEmitter` and `EventEmitterContext` as a [svelte-context](https://svelte.dev/docs/svelte/context)
-  - [utils-xstate](/tree/main/packages/utils-xstate): This local package contains reusable functions/types based on npm package [xstate](https://www.npmjs.com/package/xstate).
+  - [utils-xstate](/packages/utils-xstate): This local package contains reusable functions/types based on npm package [xstate](https://www.npmjs.com/package/xstate).
     - It creates `stateXstate`, `stateXstateDerived` and `XstateContext` as a [svelte-context](https://svelte.dev/docs/svelte/context)
-  - [utils-layout](/tree/main/packages/utils-layout): This local package contains reusable functions/types for our layout system of pixijs.
+  - [utils-layout](/packages/utils-layout): This local package contains reusable functions/types for our layout system of pixijs.
     - It creates `stateLayout`, `stateLayoutDerived` and `LayoutContext` as a [svelte-context](https://svelte.dev/docs/svelte/context)
 - `components-*`:
-  - [components-layout](/tree/main/packages/components-layout): This local package contains reusable svelte components based on another local package `utils-layout`.
+  - [components-layout](/packages/components-layout): This local package contains reusable svelte components based on another local package `utils-layout`.
-  - [components-modal](/tree/main/packages/components-modal): This local package contains reusable svelte components for the modals in html.
-  - [components-pixi](/tree/main/packages/components-pixi): This local package contains reusable svelte components based on `pixi-svelte`.
+  - [components-pixi](/packages/components-pixi): This local package contains reusable svelte components based on `pixi-svelte`.
-  - [components-shared](/tree/main/packages/components-shared): This local package contains reusable svelte components based on `html`.
+  - [components-shared](/packages/components-shared): This local package contains reusable svelte components based on `html`.
-  - [components-storybook](/tree/main/packages/components-storybook): This local package contains reusable svelte components for storybooks.
+  - [components-storybook](/packages/components-storybook): This local package contains reusable svelte components for storybooks.
-  - [components-ui-pixi](/tree/main/packages/components-ui-pixi): This local package contains reusable svelte pixi-svelte components for the game UI.
+  - [components-ui-pixi](/packages/components-ui-pixi): This local package contains reusable svelte pixi-svelte components for the game UI.
-  - [components-ui-html](/tree/main/packages/components-ui-html): This local package contains reusable svelte html components for the game UI.
+  - [components-ui-html](/packages/components-ui-html): This local package contains reusable svelte html components for the game UI.

 For `*-shared` packages, they are created to be reused as much as possible by other apps and packages.
 Instead of having a special dependency or usage, they should have a minimum list of dependencies and a broad set of use cases.